mangpo/floem/compiler/README_new.md

 - GCC
 - Python 2

 For a CPU-only system, you require [DPDK](http://dpdk.org/) to be installed.
+Set variable `dpdk_dir` in `compiler/target.py` to DPDK directory's path.
+If you do not intent to use DPDK, leave the variable as is.

-For a system with a Cavium LiquidIO NIC, you require Cavium SDK and this [repository](https://gitlab.cs.washington.edu/mangpo/LiquidIOII-UseCase), containing source and binary for LiquidIO driver and firmware.
+For a system with a Cavium LiquidIO NIC, you require Cavium SDK and this [repository](https://gitlab.cs.washington.edu/mangpo/LiquidIOII-UseCase), containing source and binary for LiquidIO driver and firmware with Floem runtime.

 ### Setup